 This article will focus on topics that do not require you to interact with a photographer.
 It’s a way to determine if a photographer possess the skills and reputation your wedding photographer needs to have.
 You can investigate all of the following points on your own online.
 These are areas that you should focus on before contacting any photographers to create the short list of photographers you want to contact.
 This of these topics as filters.
 The photographers that pass through will end up on your short list.
 Then, it’s time to contact them directly and ask specific questions to narrow down your options, using our 20 Questions for Your Wedding Photographer page as a guide.

-When all is said and done, you should like – I mean love – how your wedding photos look, so much so that you would not hesitate to print one in large, frame it, and put it on your wall.
+When you get your wedding photos, you should like – love – how they look, so much so that you would not hesitate to print them in a large format, frame them, and put them on your wall.

-The photos on a photographer’s website, namely the home page, should represent their best work.
+The photos on a photographer’s website should represent their best work.
 Go to the home of each photographer on your long list.
 Choose a photo.
 Forget it’s not you in the photo.
 Ask yourself, Would I print this photo, frame it, and hang it on my wall?
 If the answer is a resounding “no”, then scratch that photographer from your long list.
 With the photographers that remain, consider the following points.

 Reviews, Reviews, Reviews!